mayurk224/weather_app/TEST_REPORT.md

 The weather application demonstrates strong implementation of critical and important features.
 The caching strategy and request management should effectively handle 3,000-5,000 daily active users within the Open-Meteo free tier limits.
 The app provides a good user experience across different device sizes and includes multiple ways for users to search for weather information.

-For improvement, the app could benefit from enhanced accessibility features and more comprehensive cross-browser support for older browsers.
+The app has been enhanced with improved accessibility features and better cross-browser compatibility for older browsers.

 ## Critical Tests Results